Fan View: ‘All we need now is Mbappi & Neymir’ – Arsenal’s African fans react to Leo Messo signing | Goal.com

 Fan View: ‘All we need now is Mbappi & Neymir’ – Arsenal’s African fans react to Leo Messo signing

-Arsenal’s African fans have reacted to the Gunners’ signing of 10-year-old wonderkid Leo Messo.
+Arsenal’s African fans have reacted to the Gunners signing 10-year-old wonderkid Leo Messo.

 Formerly with West Ham United, the Kenyan joined the North Londoners on a scholarship on Wednesday.